BrandonTang89/CrowdfundingForSchools/README.md

 + GET `/settings/:firebaseauthIDToken`
     - Renders `settings.ejs` view.
     - The firebase authentication token is verified and the user's data is presented to the client to modify.
-    - Contains a form for passsword reset.
+    - Contains a form for passsword reset and a form for account deletion.

 ### /auth
 + POST `/auth/signup`